assoconnect/remote-test/README.md

    *  Running `docker-compose exec php /usr/src/backend/vendor/bin/phpunit` should show **1 successful test**
 1. Give us your **Github username** so we can add you as a collaborator.

+> If you are running Docker under Windows, the address your site will be accessible is not localhost, but an IP you can find in the first lines of the `Docker Quickstart Terminal` when you open it.

 ###  Tuning Docker configuration
 By default, the apps are available at:
 * http://localhost:8000 for the Symfony App;